dineshigdd/ai201-project1-unofficial-guide-starter/README.md

      Answer both questions with at least 2–3 sentences each. -->

 **One way the spec helped you during implementation:**
+The spec helped me to understand what the system does and how the system functions in detail.
+I learned the architecture of a RAG system and the steps to build it.
+Additionally, completing the spec provided me an opportunity to explore the technologies behind these RAG systems, their limitations, and other premium models that I could use in a production environment.

 **One way your implementation diverged from the spec, and why:**